Penguin Classics: Design

 Penguin Books paid particular attention to the design of its books, recruiting German typographer Jan Tschichold in 1947.
 The early minimalist designs were modernised by Italian art director Germano Facetti, who joined Penguin in 1961.
 The new classics were known as "Black Classics" for their black covers, which also featured artwork appropriate to the topic and period of the work.
 This design was revised in 1985 to have pale yellow covers with a black spine, colour-coded with a small mark to indicate language and period (red for English, purple for ancient Latin and Greek, yellow for medieval and continental European languages, and green for other languages).

 In 2002, Penguin redesigned its entire catalogue.
 The redesign restored the black cover, adding a white stripe and orange lettering.
 The text page design was also overhauled to follow a more closely prescribed template, allowing for faster copyediting and typesetting, but reducing the options for individual design variations suggested by a text's structure or historical context (for example, in the choice of text typeface).
 Prior to 2002, the text page typography of each book in the Classics series had been overseen by a team of in-house designers; this department was drastically reduced in 2003 as part of the production cost reductions.
 The in-house text design department still exists, albeit much smaller than formerly.
 Recent design work includes the Penguin Little Black Classic series, which was released in 2015.

 Penguin Classics collaborated with Bill Amberg in 2008 in the design of six books (A Room with a View, Breakfast at Tiffany's, The Big Sleep, The Great Gatsby, Brideshead Revisited, and The Picture of Dorian Gray).

+In 2019, Jim Stoddart redesigned the cover.
+The Mrs Eaves of the old lettering was swapped for unitalicized Futura, a sans-serif font.
+The signature orange of the author name was replaced with white for a more uniform look.
+All Penguin Classics printed after 2019 use this design.